-1 The same ceremony and charges attend every succeeding installation.
+38 The same ceremony and charges attend every succeeding instalduct in life, are upon this occasion carefully enumerated.

 For the accommodation of Brethren, whose distance from the metropolis may deprive them of gaining the necessary instruction in this important rite, we shall here insert a few moral observations on the instruments of Masonry, which are usually presented to the Master of the Lodge, at installation.